benolenick/Boltzmann_retrieval/README.md

 Companion to [Geodesic Retrieval over Learned Manifolds](https://github.com/benolenick/geodesic_retrieval).

 Standard retrieval systems rank facts by individual relevance to a query.
-But when the answer is a **sequence of connected facts**, individual relevance isn't enough — you need facts that connect to each other, not just to the query.
+But when the answer is a **sequence of connected facts**, individual relevance isn't enough, you need facts that connect to each other, not just to the query.
 We model fact-to-fact connections as an energy landscape and use Boltzmann statistics to re-rank candidates so that **coherent chains rise to the top**.

 ## The problem

 Ask a vector database for "how to diagnose intermittent brake failure" and you'll get 10 facts about brakes.
 But the *answer* is a procedure: check brake fluid level → inspect pad wear → test caliper slides → check ABS sensor → road test.
-Each step connects to the next — but FAISS doesn't know that.
+Each step connects to the next, but FAISS doesn't know that.
 It ranks by similarity to the query, not by how facts connect to form a coherent sequence.

 This applies everywhere knowledge forms chains:
 - **Medical**: history → exam → labs → imaging → differential → treatment